nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  35% -  Can clash with Chiron's  need for vulnerability and compassion,  leading to a tendency to intellectualize their pain or avoid emotional intimacy.
 * **Tilt:** 30% Harmony Tilt

-**Chiron/Uranus (Yang Chiron, Following Uranus): The Catalyst for Collective Healing, Inspiring Wholeness**
+**Chiron/Uranus (Yang Chiron, Uranus Following): The Catalyst for Collective Healing, Inspiring Wholeness**
 * **Principle:** This archetype embodies a profound understanding of the interconnectedness of individual and collective healing, using their own experiences of pain and transformation to inspire others to embrace their vulnerabilities and seek wholeness.
 They follow Chiron's lead, with Uranus's revolutionary energy amplifying their message of compassion and acceptance,  challenging societal norms around suffering and promoting a more inclusive and healing-centered approach to life.
 * **Examples:**  Spiritual teachers who emphasize the importance of shadow work and self-acceptance,  community leaders who create spaces for healing and dialogue,  artists who use their work to express the beauty and resilience of the human spirit in the face of adversity.
 * **Core Dissonance:**  The core dissonance for this archetype lies in the risk of overextending themselves and neglecting their own needs, leading to burnout,  compassion fatigue,  and a weakening of their ability to effectively help others.